-A recipe from the New York Times, this Make Ahead Mashed Potato Casserole has sour cream, chives and plenty of butter.
-A great potato dish for entertaining, or for pot lucks.
+This is recipe for Make Ahead Mashed Potato Casserole.
+Sour cream, chives and plenty of butter make this a popular side dish.
+Save yourself time the next time your hosting guests.
+A great potato dish for entertaining or pot lucks.

 I used to be such a mashed potato purist.
 Surely there couldn’t be any reason to fiddle with such a perfect side dish.
 Potatoes that have simply been mashed to a fluffy delight, topped with a pat of butter or better yet gravy.
 Perfection.